 |This is my contribution to ABC Wednesday and for Round Ten I am focusing on people from the past, some famous, others less so.|

-Her name is synonymous with the world’s view of life in the American west, but she is also the subject of one of history’s intriguing ‘what ifs’.
+Her name is synonymous with the world’s view of life in the American west, but she is also the subject of one of the more intriguing ‘what ifs’ of history.

 It happened like this.
 In 1889, Oakley toured Europe to great acclaim, performing for the likes of Queen Victoria, King Umberto of Italy and the president of France.